f4b6a3/uuid-creator/README.md

 The clock sequence is used to help avoid duplicates.
 The first bits of the clock sequence part are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.

-It's possible to use a *initial or default clock sequence* by setting a system property or environment variable.
+It's possible to use a *initial or default clock sequence* by setting a [system property or environment variable](#system-properties-and-environment-variables).
 The system property is `uuidcreator.clockseq` and the environment variable is `UUIDCREATOR_CLOCKSEQ`.
-If no previous clock sequence exists, all UUIDs created will use the value present in the property or variable, until it's necessary to increment or reset this value to avoid duplicates.
+If no previous clock sequence exists in a state file, all UUIDs created will use the value present in the property or variable, until it's necessary to increment or reset this value to avoid duplicates.

+##### State file

+The state file is a simple file that keeps three key-value pairs: previous timestamp, previous node identifier and previous clock sequence.
+This file is used by the `DefaultClockSequenceStrategy` to decide what is the next clock sequence to use.

+Since the state file is disabled by default, it can be enabled by [system property or environment variable](#system-properties-and-environment-variables).

+The key-value pairs of the state file has effect in these factories: `TimeBasedUuidCreator` and `SequentialUuidCreator`.
+The the other factories ignore the state file.

 #### Node identifier